Kenosha Public Museums Foundation

 - life insurance policies

 A bequest to the Kenosha Public Museums Foundation is an easy way to set up a legacy that your family and the community can cherish in the future!
-If setting up a legacy through the Kenosha Public Museums Foundation is appealing to you, your professional adviser can help you decide what options work best for you.
+If setting up a legay through the Kenosha Public Museums Foundation is appealing to you, your professional adviser can help you decide what options work best for you.

 Dickinson Legacy Circle

-Join the Dickinson Legacy Circle
+Join the Dickinson Legacy Circle.

 William E. Dickinson was the first director of the Kenosha Historical and Art Museum in 1936.
 He modeled the museum after the Milwaukee Public Museum in its dedication to education and public service.